hato-app/backend/README.md

 #### Comments

 - **GET /comments** - Shows all comment and returns status 200.
-- **GET /comments/:id** - Shows a commnet by the comment id and returns 200.
+- **GET /comments/:id** - Shows a comment by the comment id and returns 200.
 - **POST /comments** - Adds a comment.
 Requires a Json:

 ```